Read our Gallery Supervisors guide to working with and welcoming people with autism and sensory processing disorders.

 - Provide a quiet space where people can go to de-frag from social interaction.

 - Quiet is usually good.
 Sudden loud bangs and unexpected noises are bad.
-Hosting an autistic event in the gallery when the restaurant is open would probably not be a good idea.
+Hosting an autistic event in the gallery when the restaurant is open for instance, would probably not be a good idea.

 - Know your audience.
 A group of adults with Asperger’s are not going to need the same level of support that a group of children will.
 All autistic people are not the same!